Git-PedroNeri/gbank/HELP.md

 - git (you can download it in https://git-scm.com/downloads)
 - jdk 8 ( you can download it in https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html)
 - Defined JAVA_HOME enrivonment variable in your system
+- ssh

 #### Steps

+##### Generate your SSH Key

+To connect to a Git server securely you need to generate an SSH Key (public and private key).
+This key must be registered on Github in order to have access to the project repositories.
+Follow the steps in : [Conectar-se ao GitHub com SSH](https://docs.github.com/pt/authentication/connecting-to-github-with-ssh)

+ATTENTION: After generating your public and private key, keep a copy in a safe place for later use if you have any problems

   ##### Clone the git repository